Oreo-maker Mondelez faces Nordic backlash over Russia business

-OSLO, June 12 (Reuters) - Mondelez International MDLZ.O, facing a widening corporate boycott in the Nordic region over its continued presence in Russia, said late on Sunday it had asked to meet with the Norwegian government to protect its local business.
+OSLO, June 12 (Reuters) - Mondelez International MDLZ.O, facing a widening corporate boycott in the Nordic region over its presence in Russia will meet with Norwegian government representatives this week in the hope of protecting the group's local business.

 Airlines SAS and Norwegian Air, railway group SJ, hotel chain Strawberry, retailer Elkjop, shipping group Fjord Line and the Norwegian Football Association were among those announcing in recent days that they would stop selling Mondelez products.